lucaf86/SJ4000_Wifi_Remote/README.md

 The sketch WIFI-Cam.ino starts a recording for approximately 5s and stops it later on.

-In future I will build a software which acts like a remote which you can wear on your wrist, like the remmote for GoPro Cammeras!.
+In future I will build a software which acts like a remote which you can wear on your wrist, like the remote for GoPro Cameras!.

 Questions: Feel free to ask!